lbdroid/FFMpeg-DashCam/README.md

 --- The configuration file is located at /mnt/data/CONFIG, note that this filesystem is mounted ro except when actually recording video.
 If you look at the default config file, it has a "params=" line that looks like this: `params=-f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video1 -c:v copy`
    -- this is a PARTIAL ffmpeg commandline.
 What it says, is to select an h264 stream with resolution 1280x720 from /dev/video1, and just COPY it (do not re-encode it).
 You will have to modify this to match YOUR camera!<br />
 --- Example 2-camera configuration;
-`-f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video2 -f video4linux2 -input_format mjpeg -video_size 1280x720 -i /dev/video0 -c:v copy -map 0 -map 1`
+`-f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video2 -f video4linux2 -input_format mjpeg -video_size 1280x720 -i /dev/video0 -c:v copy -map 0 -map 1`<br />
 --- Example 2-camera configuration with the CSI camera recording at 10 fps to reduce file size:
 `-f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video2 -f video4linux2 -input_format mjpeg -video_size 1280x720 -framerate 10 -i /dev/video0 -c:v copy -map 0 -map 1`
 Note that not all cameras permit alteration of the framerate.
-The Pi CSI camera driver does.
+The Pi CSI camera driver does.<br />
 --- Example 2-camera + sound configuration;
 `-f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video2 -f video4linux2 -input_format mjpeg -video_size 1280x720 -i /dev/video0 -f oss -i /dev/dsp1 -ac 1 -c:a copy -c:v copy -map 0 -map 1 -map 2`
 Note: the sound messes up the timestamps, so I don't recommend that configuration just yet, working on it ;)<br />